Deardorff's Glossary of International Economics

 International adjustment process 1.
 Any mechanism for change in international markets.

 2. The mechanism by which payments imbalances diminish under pegged exchange rates and nonsterilization.
-Similar to the specie flow mechanism, exchange-market intervention causes money supplies of surplus countries to expand and vice versa, leading to price and interest rate changes that correct the current and capital account imbalances.
+Like the specie flow mechanism, exchange-market intervention causes money supplies of surplus countries to expand and vice versa, leading to price and interest rate changes that correct the current and capital account imbalances.

 International Bank for Reconstruction & Development The largest of the five institutions that comprise the World Bank Group, IBRD provides loans and development assistance to middle-income countries and creditworthy poorer countries.